 One of the brand’s fastest growing workouts, there was a big buzz surrounding the Blue-Grey All-American Combine (Tennessee Super) and the action lived up to the hype.

-NFL veteran Mark McMillian was the lead instructor, of course, similar to year’s past.
-Fellow one-time professionals Justin Geisinger and Pa’tell Troutman joined him as well.
+Several NFL veterans were the lead instructors, of course, and similar to year’s past.
+Fellow one-time professionals Justin Geisinger and Pa’tell Troutman joined in as well.

 Also, NFL veteran trainer Rodney Beasley was on hand.
 Longtime 247Sports writer and well-respected regional scout Chris Smith, among many others, shared his knowledge.